igorfv/OriginFinancial/README.md

 - Ownership management

 #### Is NX an overkill for such a small project?
-**YES**, definitly.
+**YES**, definitely.
-When I need to do any project for an interview I'll either go completly on my confort zone or I'll take the opotunity to learn a technology that I was keeping an eye on for some time.
+When I need to do any project for an interview I'll either go completely on my conform zone or I'll take the opportunity to learn a technology that I was keeping an eye on for some time.
 In this case I decided for the second.

+## Limitations

 ## Tech debts
 - CSS: Hardcoded sizes (media query, fonts, etc colors, ect. - Create a basic UI lib for common styling